ennova/rack-pidantic/README.md

 # Rack::Pidantic

-Log PID and Request ID on each request to give visiblity into the history of a particular process (Eg: Unicorn worker).
+Log the PID and Request ID on each request to give visiblity into the history of a particular process (Eg: Unicorn worker).

-Request ID is resolved in this order:
+Request ID is resolved in this order, giving preference to Heroku.

     HTTP_HEROKU_REQUEST_ID -> env['HTTP_X_REQUEST_ID'] -> Randomly Generated